How To MIG And TIG Weld Auto Body Sheet Metal With Ron Covell | MillerWelds

 Welder sanding the panel smooth

 We’ll use TIG welding for the rear patch.
 The first steps are identical to the front — overlapping, adjusting and clamping the patch panel into place, scribing the edge, and then trimming and adjusting the panel to get a nice, tight fit.
 Then the patch is clamped into place and tack welded.
-I used a Miller® Dynasty® 210 TIG welder, using about 40 amps, DC electrode negative, flowing 15 cfh of pure argon.
+Use a Syncrowave®️ 212 TIG welder, using about 45-50 amps regulated with the foot control, DC electrode negative, flowing 20 cfh of pure argon.
 I did not use pulsing for this job.
-The torch is fitted with a gas lens and a #8 cup, and I’m using a 3/32-inch diameter, 2% Lanthanated tungsten electrode, sharpened to a fine point at a 50-degree included angle.
-The tungsten stickout is 1/8 inch, and the filler wire is 0.035-inch diameter ER 70 S-6.
+The torch is fitted with a gas lens and a #8 cup, and I’m using a 1/16-inch diameter, 2% ceriated or lanthanated tungsten electrode, sharpened to a fine point at a 30-50-degree included angle.
+The tungsten stickout is 1/8-1/4 inch, and the filler wire is 0.035-inch diameter ER 70 S-6.

 Fender clamped and TIG welded

 With the tack welding completed, the clamps are removed.
-It’s good practice to work the entire joint with a hammer and dolly to make sure the metal is completely flush before doing the finish welding.
-On a panel like this, which has some curvature, there is no need to skip around when welding.
-I made the weld in a single pass from one end to the other.
-Completely flat panels may distort less if the weld is made in smaller segments — welding 1 inch at a time and skipping to different parts of the joint to keep the heat down.
+It’s good practice to work the entire joint with a hammer and dolly to make sure the metal is completely flush before doing the finishing weld.
+On a curved panel like this, weld in a single pass from one end to the other.
+For completely flat panels, distortion can be minimized by welding in smaller segments — about 1 inch at a time — and skipping to different parts of the joint to keep the heat down.

 One benefit of TIG welding is that the weld bead can be kept very small, ideally no more than 1-1/2 times the material thickness, and the welds are soft enough to work with a hammer and dolly.
 This allows you to smooth out any distortion the welding may have caused.